 Yes there are user guides for trainees, trainers and administrators.
 Please read and download the step by step guides on the number of functions available on the ePortfolio on the ePortfolio user guides page.

 For ACCS trainees on an Emergency Medicine or Anaesthetics pathway you will need to contact the relevant College to get ePortfolio access.
-You will not be able to use the physician ePortfolio for recording your experience gained in medicine posts.

 We have been working with NHS Education Scotland (NES) for several years to develop the ePortfolio platform for physician trainees.
 Until late 2009, NES had undertaken this work without charge but now needs to recoup running costs through an annual per capita charge for each trainee using the ePortfolio.